10 Ways Artificial Intelligence (AI) Is Changing DevOps Completely

 Testing

-Continuous testing is a key component of DevOps.
-As testing happens to verify every change in the development process, a wealth of data is generated for DevOps teams to analyze.
-This is where AI Software has a role to play in your DevOps pipeline.
+Continuous testing remains a cornerstone of DevOps.
+Every change in the development process generates substantial data that teams must analyze.
+This is where AI adds real value to the DevOps pipeline.

 Data Access